Shangqiu: Economy

-In 2019, Shangqiu's GDP reached 291.12 billion yuan, an increase of 7.4% over 2018.In 2019, the proportion of the tertiary industry structure was 14.7:41.0:44.3.
+In 2019, Shangqiu's GDP reached 291.12 billion yuan, an increase of 7.4% over 2018.
+In 2019, the proportion of the tertiary industry structure was 14.7:41.0:44.3.
 In 2019, the city's general public budget revenue was 17.171 billion yuan, an increase of 11.7% over 2018.

 Agriculture

 Situated on the North China Plain, Shangqiu is part of a traditionally agricultural region.
 The fertile soil and convenient irrigation facilities greatly help the production of crops and other plants.
-As of 2005, there are about 719,864 hectare planted.
+As of 2005, there are about 719,864 hectares planted.
 The most important agricultural products are wheat, maize, cotton, sesame, vegetables, fruit, tobacco, and livestock.
 In 2002, it produced about 4.5 million tons of crops, 200 thousand tons of cotton, 1.1 million tons of fruits, and 550 thousand tons of livestock.

 Industry

 Compared with the agriculture, the industry of Shangqiu is relatively less developed.
 However, since the 1990s, it has experienced rapid growth.
 The food producing and packing company, Kedi group, has already been the number one exporter of frozen vegetables in the country.
-The large reserves of coal in Shangqiu (the Yongcheng-Xiayi coal mine is estimated to have a total reserves of 10 billion tons) also boosts up the energy industry, such as electricity generation and aluminium electrolysis.
+The large reserves of coal in Shangqiu (the Yongcheng-Xiayi coal mine is estimated to have a total of 10 billion tons in reserves) also boosts up the energy industry, such as electricity generation and aluminium electrolysis.